aspose-total/Aspose.Total-Products/total/en/java/conversion/ps-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export PS to ODS via Java" h2="Convert PS file to ODS by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate PS to ODS conversion feature in their Java applications.
+This suite includes Aspose.PDF for Java and Aspose.Cells for Java, which can be used in a two-step process to achieve the desired result.

+The first step involves using Aspose.PDF for Java to render PS to XLSX.
+This component is a powerful PDF manipulation API that enables developers to create, edit, convert, and manipulate PDF documents in their Java applications.
+It provides a wide range of features such as document conversion, text extraction, image extraction, form filling, document signing, and much more.

+The second step involves using Aspose.Cells for Java to convert XLSX to ODS.
+This component is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets in their Java applications.
+It provides a wide range of features such as data import/export, formula calculation, charting, and much more.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate PS to ODS conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render PS to XLSX.
-In the second step, you can convert XLSX to ODS by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+In conclusion, Aspose.Total for Java is an ideal solution for developers who need to integrate PS to ODS conversion feature in their Java applications.
+It provides a comprehensive suite of components that can be used in a two-step process to achieve the desired result.
+Aspose.PDF for Java can be used to render PS to XLSX, while Aspose.Cells for Java can be used to convert XLSX to ODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}